Opinion | Lauren Boebert and Marjorie Taylor Greene aren’t fringe. They’re leading indicators.

 What if this is why GOP leaders are taking a stand-off approach?

 Indeed, it’s hard to see all this as “fringe” in another way, if you look at the larger bundle of political tendencies on display here.
-For a window on to this, listen to that podcast discussion, which devolved into an extraordinarily paranoid, angry and hateful affair.
+For a window into this, listen to that podcast discussion, which devolved into an extraordinarily paranoid, angry and hateful affair.

 In it, Greene and Bannon tell a story: Everything the right does is justified as a rearguard response to a totalitarian left that comprises everyone from the likes of Omar all the way to mainstream media organizations and the most centrist of Democrats.

-This leftist enemy, rages Greene, calls right-wingers like herself “insurrectionists.”
+This leftist enemy, rages Greene, dares to call right-wingers like herself “insurrectionists.”
 Never mind that Greene actually has endorsed political violence against the legitimate opposition and actually did hail the violent Jan.
 6 rioters as heroes.

-This leftist enemy, seethes Greene, “want all of us gone.”
-In this telling, the bigotry directed at Omar is justified not just because Omar actually is personally a member of the terrorist enemy within, but also because she belongs to this more overarching monolithic leftist enemy that ceaselessly victimizes, persecutes and oppresses virtuous right wingers in every conceivable way.
+This leftist enemy, seethes Greene, wants “all of us gone.”
+In this telling, the bigotry directed at Omar is justified not just because Omar actually is personally a member of the terrorist enemy within, but also because she belongs to this more overarching monolithic leftist enemy that ceaselessly victimizes, persecutes and oppresses virtuous right-wingers in every conceivable way.

 How “fringe” is this, as a worldview?